douglas-yokomizo/my_blog/README.md

 ## Contribution 🤝

-If you want to contribute to the project, send a private message to the author or make a pull request.
+If you want to contribute to the project, send a private message to me or make a pull request.

 ## Contact 📧

-For more information or collaborations on the project, contact the author by email at yogi.yokomizo@gmail.com.
+For more information or collaborations on the project, contact me at yogi.yokomizo@gmail.com.

 ## Project Status 🏁